regcs/AliceLG/README.md

 - decide if you want to keep the separate view files or just the final quilt
 - support for multiple scenes and view layers
 - camera & quilt settings are saved with your Blender file
-- support for all available Looking Glass displays (including the new Looking Glass Portrait)
+- support for all available Looking Glass displays (including the new Looking Glass Go)
 - _Experimental feature:_ Detect incomplete render jobs (see below for details)

 ## System Requirements